HeathGargit/MathsExercises/README.md

-# MathLib
+# MathsExercises
-Maths for Games Static Math Library
+Maths for Games Static Math Library for doing exercises each week.
-Student Project for AIE.
-By Heath Parkes